johanez/snicker/README.md

 ### Missing Features
 The following features are currently / still missing.

-- Search function on admin page
-- Depth-Depending View 4 the frontend comments
-- Moderation Message for comment authors (Check if pending + IP / UUID)
-- Subscribe Function (may doesn't get released directly on 0.1.0!)
 - Some other Stuff...
 - Test all the Stuff...
 - Clean Up...